cs3216/cs3216.github.io/coursework/product-design/index.md

 With the previous draft's user testing results, you should come to a good conclusion on what your MVP should act and look like.
 The final **interactive** prototype should be complete and sufficiently detailed to be handed off to a developer to realise them. <strong>Your prototype should include the onboarding, first use, and (if applicable) login flows.</strong> Refer to Phase 0 instructions for the expected submission format for each of the prototyping tools.

 Now, it's time to demonstrate how your app should work!
-Come together **as a team** and record a demo going through the happy paths of your application, i.e. the main success scenarios for your identified user flows.
+Come together **as a team** (i.e., all members of your team should be present) and record a demo going through the happy paths of your application, i.e. the main success scenarios for your identified user flows.
 Keep the video short and sweet - give a short introduction about the problem your team is trying to solve before demonstrating the user flows.
 The video must be less than 5 minutes long and be submitted as a `.mp4` file.

 <div class="box">
   <strong class="milestone-counter">Milestone 9:</strong> Finalise the prototype, record the demo video and save both of them under a new folder "Final".
 Once again, since a prototype demonstrates the user flows, just submitting the prototype is sufficient.